-Plastic is a growing problem in the world and a big concern to us.
-We have initiated several initiatives to reduce our plastic waste.
-From the fall of 2018, we will stop using plastic bottles for water on our camps in South Africa.
-Our guests will instead be given reusable metal bottles to fill with fresh water every day.
-In Vietnam, we have also started giving the guests reusable bottles, but because guests there are very concerned about hygiene, this is still on a trial base.
-We hope that our guests will accept this so we can continue implementing this and use the same strategy in other places.
+Plastic is a growing problem in the world and a big concern for us.
+We have launched several initiatives to reduce our plastic waste.
+We have stopped using plastic bottles for water on our camps in South Africa.
+Instead, our guests are given a reusable metal bottle to fill with fresh water every day.
+At the camps, we also use refillable bottles for all bathroom products.
+In Vietnam, we have also started giving our guests reusable bottles, but because guests visiting Vietnam have expressed hygiene concerns, this is still on a trial base.
+We hope to continue with this initiative and replicate the same strategy in other places.